 - The clinical pattern of Edwards' syndrome is well defined and rarely misdiagnosed.

 - There are some overlapping features with Patau's syndrome (trisomy 13), Pena-Shokeir syndrome type 1 or syndromes with fetal akinesia sequence, and with CHARGE syndrome: Coloboma, Heart defects, Atresia of the choanae, Restriction of growth and developmental delay, Genitourinary abnormalities and Ear anomalies.

 - Cytogenetic studies and chromosomal analysis will confirm the diagnosis.

 - Treatment of a liveborn infant is generally supportive but life-sustaining measures are not always carried out.
 Considerable thought and discussion are recommended before undertaking measures such as surgical correction of abnormalities.
-Nasogastric or gastrostomy feeding is feasible but the clinician should take into account the wishes of the parents and any potential harms it may cause the infant.
+Ideally a full informed discussion with parents, undertaken before the birth of the child, should inform management.

 Screening and counselling

 - In the event of antenatal or neonatal diagnosis of Edwards' syndrome, parents need support and counselling which has to be realistic.
 Uncertainty about the outcome needs to be discussed and they have to be prepared for making decisions regarding resuscitation, intensive care and surgery.
 They should be given information about support groups such as SOFT - see below.

 - If Edwards' syndrome is due to an unbalanced translocation, both parents should undergo chromosomal analysis.
 It may be that the translocation in the infant occurred de novo but a balanced translocation may be found in one of the parents.
 This has significance for future pregnancies.
 Other family members may also be affected.